Spring Courses - 2015

-Philosophy 1 Problems of Philosophy - Professor Thielke
+Philosophy 1 Problems of Philosophy - Professor Peter Thielke

 This course investigates central questions that persist in philosophy: the problem of skepticism; the relation between minds and bodies; the nature of intentional action; freedom of the will; moral luck and the justification for punishment; and various ethical issues.

 Philosophy 4 Philosophy in Literature - Professor Stephen Erickson

 Discussion of various aspects of the human condition, personal and social, as presented in various works of literature.

 Philosophy 7 Discovery, Invention & Progress - Professor Laura Perini

 An introduction to the philosophy of science and technology.
 This course investigates the nature of scientific rationality, how individuals and society affect objectivity, technological determinism and whether or not technological developments are value-neutral.